 Emission rates within MOVES vary significantly by vehicle type.
 The MOVES model produces emission rate estimates by thirteen MOVES vehicle source types.
-However, VMT is input into MOVES by five HPMS vehicle groups.
-MOVES 3.0 requires that VMT for any 2-axle, 4-tire vehicle weighting less than 10,000 lbs. - regardless of wheelbase length - is entered together.

 For this emissions analysis, vehicle type pattern data was developed for New Castle County by functional class based on DelDOT (DMV) vehicle registration report, R45CAM07.
 The vehicle data included in report R45CAM07 are classified to 16 MOBILE6 categories.
 They were converted to the 13 MOVES source types (vehicle types) using the factors contained in the EPA's tool "VMT-Converter-road-veh16-20100209.xls".